The Golden Ear Awards 2017

 Industrial Revelation Plays Björk, The Neptune, December 20

 NW Jazz Instrumentalist of the Year

 NW Vocalist of the Year

-The 2016 Golden Ear Awards, celebrating the contributions and achievements in Seattle jazz, were presented at The Royal Room on March 13.
-The 200 Trio – Cole Schuster on guitar, Greg Feingold on bass, and Max Holmberg on drums – opened the evening, and jazz radio broadcaster Jim Wilke emceed the award ceremony.
+The 2017 Golden Ear Awards, celebrating the contributions and achievements in Seattle jazz, were presented at The Royal Room on April 2, 2018.
+The Delvon Lamarr Organ Trio (Delvon Lamarr on Hammond B3 organ, Jimmy James on guitar, David McGraw on drums) opened the evening, and jazz radio broadcaster Jim Wilke emceed the award ceremony.

 We congratulate all the nominees in this annual look at the region’s vibrant jazz ecology, and thank you, Golden Ear voters, for your participation in recognizing and celebrating all of the incredible talent in the Northwest.

 Industrial Revelation founder and drummer D’Vonne Lewis accepts the award for Concert of the Year from Board member Ruby Love.
 Photo by Daniel Sheehan.

 Greg Ruby of Greg Ruby and the Rhythm Runners accepts the award for Northwest Recording of the Year.
 Photo by Daniel Sheehan.